-2020 has been a challenging year for everyone.
+2021 has been a challenging year for everyone.
 We have faced circumstances which we just could not have imagined previously.
 Our school has worked very hard to provide a robust and interactive online learning program to all our students and for those not comfortable with technology or unable to access an online program, we have supplied hard copy work which supports the online program.
 Our teachers have worked exceptionally hard to stay connected with families through phone calls, emails and live meetings.

-The students have been supported throughout the process to either be onsite or work from home.
+The students have been supported throughout the process to either be onsite or learning from home.
 We have stayed in close contact with families, either assisting with the learning, providing some mental health support, assistance with accessing services and food packages.

 The school has continued to have a specific focus on developing the students' ability to manage their emotions effectively, to implement calming strategies when needed and to develop the necessary skills for effective learning.
 This learning has been implemented using the Berry Street Education Model (BSEM).
 In conjunction with our Positive Behaviour Support (PBS) processes, we are aiming to ensure that our students have the skills and dispositions to manage effectively in the real world.
-The Resilience Project worked with our community to build an understanding of the importance of persevering and persisting with challenging situations and to build their problem solving skills.
-This is an area which we continue to develop with our staff and foster with our students.
-Transitioning between remote learning and on site learning has been carefully planned and scaffolded to ensure that our students re-connect with each other and the learning environment in a positive way.
+These are areas that we continue to develop with our staff and foster with our students.
+Transitioning between remote learning and on site learning has been carefully planned and scaffolded to ensure that our students reconnect with each other and the learning environment in a positive way.